 We calculated this rating using our proprietary tests of download, upload, and ping speeds across servers in 10 countries.

-When connected to a nearby server in New York, US, Mozilla VPN suffers just an 4% download speed loss – this is very good.
-You’ll barely notice any difference to your internet speeds with Mozilla VPN connected to a server near you.
+When connected to a nearby server in New York, US, Mozilla VPN suffers just a 3% download speed loss.
+You’ll barely notice any difference to your internet speeds when connected to a nearby Mozilla server.

-It also performed very well in a selection of extremely distant locations like the US West Coast and Germany, and when connected to a server in neighboring Canada downloads slowed by an indistinguishable 1%
+It also performed very well in a selection of distant locations like the US West Coast and Germany, and when connected to a server in neighboring Canada downloads slowed by an indistinguishable 1%.

 When Mozilla VPN is running at its absolute maximum it comes close to the fastest VPNs on the market.
 While conducting multiple tests over a longer period of time we did notice some fluctuations, but not enough to seriously concern us.